salehgondal/kaggle_sales_forecast/kaggle_project_report.md

 The iterative approach in this project, from basic combined models to specialized models for store types, and the introduction of key features like average sales by day, helped achieve substantial improvements in performance.
 Future work could focus on integrating more sophisticated time-series models or further refining the ensemble approach.

 ---

-You can add relevant visualizations and insights at various points in the document to make it more interactive and visually appealing.
-Make sure to reference your charts and findings clearly.